 - Michigan's prosperity last century was built primarily on good-paying, low-skill jobs.
 Those jobs are gone forever. - The auto industry will never again be the major engine of prosperity in Michigan.
-Even if the domestic auto industry survives the current downtown, it will be substantially smaller, employ far fewer and will pay its workers less with fewer benefits. - The decline in autos is part of an irreversible new reality that manufacturing (work done in factories) is no longer a sustainable source of high-paid jobs.
+It will be substantially smaller, employ far fewer and will pay its workers less with fewer benefits. - •The decline in autos is part of an irreversible new reality that manufacturing (work done in factories) is no longer a sustainable source of high-paid jobs.
 Nor is it a source of future job growth.
-Manufacturing makes up about 10 percent of the American workforce today and is declining.
-So whether it's traditional Michigan industries like autos and furniture, or new industries like alternative energy, factory jobs will not be a source of new high-paid jobs for Michiganians. - The other industries that are widely believed to be drivers of the Michigan economy farming and tourism are also not a source of substantial numbers of good-paying jobs.
+Manufacturing makes up only 9 percent of the American workforce today.
+So whether it's traditional Michigan industries like autos and furniture, or new industries like alternative energy, factory jobs will not be a source of many new high-paid jobs for Michiganians. - The other industries that are often seen as drivers of the Michigan economy farming and tourism are also not a source of substantial numbers of good-paying jobs.
 Less than 2 percent of Michiganians work on a farm and, on average, it is not high-paying industry.
 And tourism, although a likely source of job growth, is also a low-wage industry.